Class SimpleCertificateValidator

 setupTrustAnchors

-protected Set<TrustAnchor> setupTrustAnchors(List<X509Certificate> trustAnchors, List<X509Certificate> additionalCertificates) throws CertPathBuilderException The implementation creates a set of trust anchors based on thetrustAnchors
+protected Set<TrustAnchor> setupTrustAnchors(List<X509Certificate> trustAnchors, List<X509Certificate> additionalCertificates) throws CertPathBuilderException The implementation creates a set of trust anchors based on thetrustAnchorsparameter.
+This parameter was either supplied in a call tovalidate(X509Certificate, List, List, List)or set as the default anchors (setDefaultTrustAnchors(List)).If no trust anchors is available, this implementation uses the last certificate from the supplied

-parameter as the root.- Parameters:
+additionalCertificatesparameter as the root.- Parameters:

-- additional certs- Returns:
+trustAnchors- the trust anchorsadditionalCertificates- additional certs- Returns:

 - a set of trust anchors